 The recipient must sign an agreement to remain in Croydon Council's employment for a minimum of three years.
-If they leave voluntarily or are dismissed on grounds of misconduct or capability within three years, repayment will be due, charged at 1/36 of the total amount of expenses paid per uncompleted month of service.
+If they leave voluntarily or are dismissed on grounds of

 Two quotes must be obtained for removal and storage expenses for which the lower amount may be reimbursed.
 Records of payments made will be recorded on the employee's personal file and retained by the manager who signs the agreement.